 Learning Hierarchical Relational Representations through Relational Convolutions

-A maturing area of research in deep learning is the study of architectures and inductive biases for learning representations of relational features.
-In this paper, we focus on the problem of learning representations of hierarchical relations, proposing an architectural framework we call "relational convolutional networks".
-Given a collection of objects, pairwise relations are modeled via inner products of feature maps.
-We formalize a relational convolution operation in which graphlet filters are matched against patches of the input (i.e, groupings of objects), capturing the relational pattern in each group of objects.
-We also propose mechanisms for explicitly learning groupings of objects which are relevant to the downstream task.
-Composing these operations yields representations of higher-order, hierarchical relations.
+An evolving area of research in deep learning is the study of architectures and inductive biases that support the learning of relational feature representations.
+In this paper, we address the challenge of learning representations of hierarchical relations–that is, higher-order relational patterns among groups of objects.
+We introduce "relational convolutional networks", a neural architecture equipped with computational mechanisms that capture progressively more complex relational features through the composition of simple modules.
+A key component of this framework is a novel operation that captures relational patterns in groups of objects by convolving graphlet filters–learnable templates of relational patterns–against subsets of the input.
+Composing relational convolutions gives rise to a deep architecture that learns representations of higher-order, hierarchical relations.
 We present the motivation and details of the architecture, together with a set of experiments to demonstrate how relational convolutional networks can provide an effective framework for modeling relational tasks that have hierarchical structure.

 Neuro/ML